 Answer: The M-80s are definitely not legit, but the answer about the rest of the box depends on several factors, including what the explosive items are, where and when they were purchased, and where they will be discharged.

 This article discusses the legality of fireworks in California.
-For more information about other explosives, see Is it Legal to Own Hand Grenades?
+For more information about other explosives and fireworks laws, see our topic page on Explosives and Fireworks.

 Maybe it’s an homage to the rockets’ red glare, but Americans love to light up things that go boom in honor of their nation’s birth.
 The unfortunate, though perhaps not inevitable, collateral damage is serious injury and even death to celebrants.
 Prior to 1950, few states regulated fireworks, but concern about the number of injuries prompted enactment of laws across the country.
 Yet, in spite of these laws, from June 17 to July 17 every year, an average of 200 people a day show up in emergency rooms with firework-related injuries, according to the U.S. Consumer Product Safety Commission.
 Most of those injured are children.
 Injuries to eyes and fingers are most common and more than half of the injuries involve burns.